Bred to be the ultimate mole sauce pepper…

 Where can you buy Holy Mole peppers?

-If you’re looking to create your own authentic mole sauces – from garden to stove top – then the Holy Mole is the optimal choice.
-More peppers, faster and healthier, means more delicious mole sauce for you to enjoy year round.
+If you’re looking to create your own authentic mole sauces – from the garden to stovetop – then the Holy Mole is the optimal choice.
+More peppers, faster and healthier, means more delicious mole sauce for you to enjoy year-round.